-(1) The amount disclosed reflects the payment of the March 2022 cash retention award that the executive would have become entitled to.

-(2) The amount disclosed was determined by taking the value (calculated based on our closing price of \$20.04 as of December 29, 2023, the last trading day of 2023) associated with (i) the unvested, outstanding RSUs awarded to Mr. Sommer in June 2021, March 2022, March 2023 and July 2023, (ii) the target number of outstanding PSUs awarded to Mr. Sommer in June 2021, March 2022 and March 2023 pro-rated through December 31, 2023 in accordance with the terms of the relevant award agreements and (iii) the maximum number of outstanding PSUs awarded to Mr. Sommer in July 2023 (which is an assumed amount as the actual PSU vesting will depend on actual performance results achieved).

-- (3) The amount disclosed was determined by taking the value (calculated based on our closing price of \$20.04 as of December 29, 2023, the last trading day of 2023) associated with (i) the unvested, outstanding RSUs awarded to Mr. Sommer in July 2023 and (ii) the maximum number of outstanding PSUs awarded to Mr. Sommer in July 2023 (which is an assumed amount as the actual PSU vesting will depend on actual performance results achieved). - (4) The amount disclosed was determined by taking the value (calculated based on our closing share price of \$20.04 as of December 29, 2023 the last trading day of 2023) associated with each NEO's outstanding and unvested RSUs and PSUs subject to acceleration as of December 31, 2023.
-For outstanding PSUs awarded in June 2021, the amount is based on the number of outstanding PSUs earned by each NEO, which were still subject to time-based vesting.
-For outstanding PSUs awarded in March 2022, March 2023, April 2023 and July 2023, the amount assumes the maximum number of outstanding PSUs awarded to each NEO (which is an assumed amount as the actual PSU vesting outside of a change in control termination will depend on actual performance results achieved). - (5) The amount disclosed was determined by taking the value (calculated based on our closing price of \$20.04 as of December 29, 2023, the last trading day of 2023) associated with the NEO's outstanding and unvested RSUs and PSUs subject to acceleration as of December 31, 2023.
-For outstanding RSUs awarded in July 2023, the amount assumes the number of outstanding RSUs awarded to the NEO pro-rated through December 31, 2023, in accordance with the terms of the relevant employment agreement.
-For outstanding PSUs awarded in July 2023, the amount assumes the maximum number of outstanding PSUs awarded to the NEO (which is an assumed amount as the actual PSU vesting will depend on actual performance results achieved). - (6) The amount disclosed was determined by taking the value (calculated based on our closing price of \$20.04 as of December 29, 2023, the last trading day of 2023) associated with each NEO's outstanding and unvested RSUs and PSUs subject to acceleration as of December 31, 2023.
-For outstanding PSUs awarded in June 2021, March 2022, March 2023, April 2023 and July 2023 the amount assumes the target number of outstanding PSUs awarded to each NEO pro-rated through December 31, 2023 in accordance with the terms of the relevant award agreements. - (7) The amount disclosed was determined by taking the value (calculated based on our closing price of \$20.04 as of December 29, 2023, the last trading day of 2023) associated with Mr. Lindsay's outstanding and unvested RSUs as of December 31, 2023.
-For outstanding PSUs awarded in June 2021, the amount assumes the target number of outstanding PSUs awarded pro-rated through December 31, 2023 in accordance with the terms of the relevant award agreement.
-For outstanding PSUs awarded in March 2022 and March 2023, the amount assumes the number of outstanding PSUs awarded based on the performance factors as of December 31, 2023 (which is an estimated amount as the actual PSU vesting will depend on actual performance results approved), in accordance with the terms of his employment agreement. - (8) The amount disclosed was determined by taking the value (calculated based on our closing price of \$20.04 as of December 29, 2023, the last trading day of 2023) associated with the number of outstanding RSUs and PSUs awarded to Mr. Lindsay which were subject to acceleration as of December 31, 2023.
-For outstanding PSUs awarded in March 2022 and March 2023, the amount assumes the number of outstanding PSUs awarded based on the performance factors as of December 31, 2023, in accordance with the terms of his employment agreement.
+- (1) The amount disclosed reflects the pro-rata payment of the 2024 annual cash bonus incentive. - (2) The amount disclosed was determined by taking the value (calculated based on the \$25.73 closing price of our ordinary shares on December 31, 2024 associated with (i) the unvested, outstanding RSUs and PSUs subject to only time-based vesting awarded to Mr. Sommer in March 2022, March 2023, July 2023 and March 2024, (ii) the target number of outstanding PSUs awarded to Mr. Sommer in March 2023 pro-rated through December 31, 2024 in accordance with the terms of the relevant award agreement and (iii) the maximum number of outstanding PSUs awarded to Mr. Sommer in July 2023 and March 2024 (which is an assumed amount as the actual PSU vesting will depend on actual performance results achieved). - (3) The amount disclosed was determined by taking the value (calculated based on the \$25.73 closing price of our ordinary shares on December 31, 2024) associated with (i) the unvested, outstanding RSUs awarded to Mr. Sommer in July 2023 and March 2024 and (ii) the maximum number of outstanding PSUs awarded to Mr. Sommer in July 2023 and March 2024 (which is an assumed amount as the actual PSU vesting will depend on actual performance results achieved). - (4) The amount disclosed was determined by taking the value (calculated based on the \$25.73 closing price of our ordinary shares on December 31, 2024) associated with each NEO's outstanding and unvested RSUs and PSUs subject to acceleration as of December 31, 2024.
+For outstanding PSUs awarded in March 2022, the amount is based on the number of outstanding PSUs earned by each NEO, which were still subject to time-based vesting.
+For outstanding PSUs awarded in March 2023, April 2023, July 2023 and March 2024, the amount assumes the maximum number of outstanding PSUs awarded to each NEO (which is an assumed amount as the actual PSU vesting outside of a change in control termination will depend on actual performance results achieved). - (5) The amount disclosed was determined by taking the value (calculated based on the \$25.73 closing price of our ordinary shares on December 31, 2024) associated with the NEO's outstanding and unvested RSUs and PSUs subject to acceleration as of December 31, 2024.
+For outstanding RSUs awarded in March 2024, the amount assumes the number of outstanding RSUs awarded to the NEO pro-rated through December 31, 2024, in accordance with the terms of the relevant employment agreement.
+For outstanding PSUs awarded in April 2023, July 2023 and March 2024 the amount assumes the maximum number of outstanding PSUs awarded to the NEO (which is an assumed amount as the actual PSU vesting will depend on actual performance results achieved). - (6) The amount disclosed was determined by taking the value (calculated based on the \$25.73 closing price of our ordinary shares on December 31, 2024) associated with each NEO's outstanding and unvested RSUs and PSUs subject to acceleration as of December 31, 2024.
+For outstanding PSUs awarded in March 2022, March 2023, April 2023, July 2023 and March 2024 the amount assumes the target number of outstanding PSUs awarded to each NEO pro-rated through December 31, 2024 in accordance with the terms of the relevant award agreements.